firecmsco/firecms/website/docs/new_in_v2.md

 Please update your dependencies accordingly
 :::

-So after than more than 2 years of development of version 1.0 and after taking all your numerous feedback and contributions we are launching the alpha phase of version 2.0.
+After than more than 2 years of development of version 1.0 and after taking all your numerous feedback and contributions we are launching version 2.0.

 We will use this document to list all the changes and new features included in this version:

 ### General

+- **New CLI tool** to create new FireCMS projects `yarn create firecms-app`.
+- New OpenAI integration.
 - More consistent **naming** all through the app.
 - Better documentation.
 - Visual and performance refactor of **forms**, especially in order to support